 How is a tuberous breast correction performed?

 Patients with mild forms of the deformity are often able to undergo a one-stage repair with a donut breast lift (circum-areolar mastopexy) with implants.
 Implants are placed to increase the size and improve the contour of the breasts.
 Additionally, the breast constriction is released by scoring the breast tissue, allowing expansion of the lower pole.
 The areolas are reduced and the breast crease is lowered.
 The scar for this procedure is a well-concealed circular (donut) shaped scar around the border of the areola that tends to heal very well.
 For those with the more severe form of the deformity, a two-stage repair is required with initial placement of tissue expanders to expand the skin, followed by exchange to implants and the other steps.
 As for timing for when to do the procedure, it is advised that patients be at least 18 years of age.
 However, surgery may also be a good strategy for younger girls at age 14 or 15 who are psychologically impacted.

 What to expect after surgery?

-Dr. Farris and his staff will provide specific instructions regarding your surgery.
+Dr. Farris and his staff at Farris Plastic Surgery will provide specific instructions regarding your surgery.
 Patients are able to go home on the same day after surgery and the first follow up appointment is within one week.
 Postoperative pain is limited and there is minimal downtime.
 Stitches are placed under the skin during surgery so there are no sutures to remove in the office.
 An underwire bra may be used beginning at 4-6 weeks after surgery.
 Before that, a sports bra may be used.
 Avoid strenuous activity or heavy lifting for about 4 weeks.
 You may use vitamin E cream and scar products beginning 3 weeks after surgery to optimize healing of your scars.